 After a few minutes, moisture will no longer escape from the mushrooms.
 Continue to cook until all of the water in the pan has evaporated and the mushrooms once again rest on a dry bottom.
 Add the butter to the skillet and stir the mushrooms in the pan.

 At this point, add the sliced garlic, if desired.
 Continue to sauté the mushrooms until they are golden brown and the edges are slightly crisp.
-Serve the mushrooms by themselves, in an omelet, or spooned over your favorite steak.
+Serve the mushrooms by themselves or as an element of another dish.

 Share your recipes at #Timber2Table